AgentDS Technical Report: Benchmarking the Future of Human-AI Collaboration in Domain-Specific Data Science: The AgentDS Benchmark and Competition

 \subsection{AI-Only Baselines}

-To contrast with the human-AI collaboration performance achieved by competition participants, we evaluate two AI-only baselines representing different levels of autonomy: a direct prompting baseline using GPT-4o and an agentic coding baseline using Claude Code.
+To contrast with the human-AI collaboration performance achieved by competition participants, we evaluate two types of AI-only baselines representing different levels of autonomy: direct prompting baselines using frontier LLMs, and agentic coding baselines using three autonomous coding or data-analysis tools.
+All AI-only baselines reported in this paper are evaluated after the AgentDS benchmark was finalized and after the public competition had ended.
 For each baseline, we compute performance using the same evaluation pipeline as human participants.
 Specifically, the raw metric score obtained by each baseline in each challenge is inserted into the pool of participant scores, and its quantile position is computed as if it had participated in the competition.
 This produces an interpretable estimate of where each AI-only baseline would rank among human teams.